Acumatica/Test-SDK-Starter-Guide/README.md

 1. Open the `Test-SDK-Starter-Guide` solution (`ISVTestSDK.sln`).
 2. Remove all old Dependencies -> Packages.
 3. Navigate to Manage NuGet Packages, add a new package source, and include the packages folder from `C:\AcumaticaTestSDK\TestSDK_23_201_0092_93\packages`.
-4. Add all references from the new NuGet source to the project.
+4. Remove all of the old project Dependencies from Dependencies -> Packages.
+Then add all references from the new NuGet source to the project.
 5. In `test.cs`, update `physicalSitePath` to the website's install folder location.
 6. In `launchsettings.json`, update the `commandLineArgs` to point to `C:\AcumaticaTestSDK\TestSDK_23_201_0092_93\config.xml`.
 7. Configure `config.xml` from `C:\AcumaticaTestSDK\TestSDK_23_201_0092_93` to match your site.
 Use the Chrome version from `C:\AcumaticaTestSDK\TestSDK_23_201_0092_93\Chrome\chrome.exe`.